EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-interview-process.md

 >
 > That sounds great!
 I'm available anytime tomorrow from 9am - 5pm central time.
 >
-> I have some example PRs that I think will serve as my technical writing sample.
+> I have some blog posts that I think will serve as my technical writing sample.
 Please let me know if you'd like for me to provide something else.
 >
-> {{links to PRs}}
+> {{links to blog posts}}

 </details>